pciupke/contentful-preview-utils/WorkFlowExample.md

 ### Your preview setup

 You find hints how to do it in the package readme.
-So your urls should look something like this:
+So your urls should look something like this (change localhost to your domain):

 ![previewUrls](./workflow-images/previewUrls.png)